f-atwi/Heatsink-Temperature-Reading/README.md

 The PCB design was made completely on Eagle.
 Custom packages for the AD8495 where created to make the board.
 The board was designed as a shield for the STM32 Nucleo F411RE and also compatible with Arduino boards.
 PDFs of the schematic and board as well as the PCB project files can be found.
+The ciruit was designed to be powered completely by the Nucleo board.
+No external connections required.

 The code for the STM32 Nucleo F411RE board was written on the STM32Cube IDE.
 The code initialized an ADC to read data from the designed shield, a DMA to transfer data from ADC to memory, and a UART to tranfer data to the PC.